Mandurah - East

 Mandurah - East lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Mandurah - East's population is around 8,258 as of Aug 2025.
-This reflects an increase of 1,659 people since the 2021 Census, which reported a population of 6,599 people.
-The change is inferred from the estimated resident population of 7,627 from the ABS as of June 2024 and an additional 384 validated new addresses since the Census date.
-This level of population equates to a density ratio of 205 persons per square kilometer.
-Mandurah - East's growth rate of 25.1% since the 2021 census exceeded the national average (8.6%).
-Population growth was primarily driven by interstate migration contributing approximately 75.0%.
+Based on AreaSearch's analysis, Mandurah - East's population is around 8260 as of Nov 2025.
+This reflects an increase of 1661 people (25.2%) since the 2021 Census, which reported a population of 6599 people.
+The change is inferred from the estimated resident population of 7627 from the ABS as of June 2024 and an additional 385 validated new addresses since the Census date.
+This level of population equates to a density ratio of 205 persons per square kilometer, providing significant space per person and potential room for further development.
+Mandurah - East's growth exceeded the national average (8.9%) and state average since the 2021 census, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 75% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, growth rates by age cohort from the ABS's Greater Capital Region projections (released in 2023 based on 2022 data) are used.
-Future population projections indicate an above median growth for national statistical areas, with Mandurah - East expected to grow by 1,608 persons to 2041, recording a gain of 11.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking ahead, an above median population growth is projected, with the area expected to grow by 1608 persons to 2041, recording a gain of 11.8% over the 17 years.

 Frequently Asked Questions - Population